 If you are looking for a thorough music appreciation course that will take you through 32 lessons studying 26 composers, you'll definitely want to take a look at A Young Scholar's Guide to Composers from Bright Ideas Press (the Mystery of History people!).
 It was written by Melissa E. Craig and Maggie S. Hogan.

-The introduction explains exactly how to teach using this curriculum.
+The introduction in A Young Scholar's Guide to Composers explains exactly how to teach using this curriculum.
 They recommend spending 3 days on each lesson.
-You’ll listen to the musical pieces each day and do written activites for the first 2 days.
+You'll listen to the musical pieces each day and do written activities for the first 2 days.

 One thing about this program I really like are the Composer Info-Cards.
 These would be nice to laminate and use as flashcards, for a review game, or in a lapbook.
 There are two games included–Composer Bingo and Composer Jeopardy!